 The execution concerns the activities between DP4 and DP7.
 It is here the results are created, which will lead to the fulfilment of the project objective.
 How the results are created and with which strategy the work is carried out may vary, but the steering model can always be used.
 Agile is a strategy that is becoming more and more common.
 The benefit is continuously checked throughout the course of the project, to secure a usable result and a successful project.

 The Conclusion means returning the resources that the project has used.
 A summing up of the project’s progress the experiences learned are gathered and compiled in a final report, which can be used for future projects.
 The project is closed at DP8.

-The work of the orderer focuses on securing the expected benefit.
+The work of the benefit owner focuses on securing the expected benefit.
 The expected benefits and project objectives are evaluated, from an early initiative and during all the activities involved in the production of the project’s results, based on the operational benefit and cost.
-Necessary changes to opeations are planned and implemented, in order to secure the achievement of the expected benefit.
-The orderer’s tasks also include providing a basis for the overall prioritisation of the project portfolio.
+Necessary changes to operations are planned and implemented, in order to secure the achievement of the expected benefit.
+The benefit owner’s tasks also include providing a basis for the overall prioritisation of the project portfolio.